PrincetonCS-UCA/ucas-website/content/docs/applicants/jobs.md

 - Ideally have prior experience as a UCA (in any course)

 - Strong written communication skills (for grading)

+- Strong oral communication and relational skills (for facilitating office hours)

 # IW Seminar Jobs